espocrm/documentation/docs/user-guide/reports.md

 Grid reports show summarized values, can be grouped by one or two fields and displayed as a chart.

 To create a new grid report, click on *Reports* tab and then click *Create Report* button.
-Choose needed Entity Type, then click *Create* button at *Grid Report* section.
+Choose a needed *Entity Type*, then click the *Create* button at the *Grid Report* section.

+When choosing the *Entity Type* for a grid report, consider the following.
+The entity contains the field that will be aggregated by.
+E.g. if you need sum by an opportunity amount, choose the Opportunity entity type.
+If you neeed to aggregate by fields from multiple entity types, consider creating separate grid reports for each entity type and then use a Joint Report to join them into one.

 The example of grid report results that shows revenue grouped by User:

 ![Grid report example](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/reports/grid.png)

 ### Group By